-We recently have been notified by the federal government that the district is subject to new regulations from the Occupational Safety and Health Administration (OSHA) to restrict the spread of hepatitis B virus (HBV) and human immunodeficiency virus (HIV) in the workplace.
+The federal government requires that the district follow regulations from the Occupational Safety and Health Administration (OSHA) to restrict the spread of hepatitis B virus (HBV) and human immunodeficiency virus (HIV) in the workplace.
 These regulations are designed to protect employees of the district who are, or could be, exposed to blood or other contaminated bodily fluids while performing their job duties.